Corporate Governance

 The Group in principle holds two meetings of the Medium-Term Management Strategy Committee per month with the aim of formulating its future strategic direction to achieve medium-term targets, outlining its ideal vision for the Group, and creating new corporate value.
 The Medium-Term Management Strategy Committee consists of the president & CEO of the Company, managers of the Corporate Planning Dept. and other separately nominated officers or employees of the Company or its group companies.
 The committee deliberates on topics such as medium-term management strategies and specific related policies. - Conference of Group Management

-The Group holds the Conference of Group Management with the aim of building consensus across the group (two meetings held for each division in FY2021).
+The Group holds the Conference of Group Management with the aim of building consensus across the group (held twice each year in each division).
 The Conference of Group Management consists of the president & CEO and directors of the Company, and separately nominated directors, officers, or employees of group companies.
 The meetings deliberate on group-wide specific measures and topics related to sales, production, and management as applicable to each division. - CSR and Compliance Committee

-The Group in principle holds two CSR and Compliance Committee meetings per year (two meetings held in FY2021) with the aim of supporting and providing guidance for effective implementation of CSR and compliance by all employees of the Company and its group companies.
+The Group in principle holds two CSR and Compliance Committee meetings per year with the aim of supporting and providing guidance for effective implementation of CSR and compliance by all employees of the Company and its group companies.
 The CSR and Compliance Committee consists of the president & CEO and directors of the Company, and separately nominated directors, officers, or employees of group companies.

 The committee deliberates on topics related to internal controls and compliance. - Nomination and Remuneration Committee